YuraFX/DonkeyPy/README.md

 ## A little afterword

-I decided to set myself a challenge: to write a game in a few evenings, not using third-party libraries like Pygame, but using only the standard Python libraries, namely: Tkinter, Time, Random and Winsound.
+I decided to set myself a challenge: to write a game in a few evenings, not using third-party libraries like Pygame, but using only the standard Python libraries, namely: [Tkinter](https://docs.python.org/3/library/tkinter.html), [Time](https://docs.python.org/3/library/time.html), [Random](https://docs.python.org/3/library/random.html) and [Winsound](https://docs.python.org/3/library/winsound.html).
 All in all, it turned out very cool :)

 # How to play?

 [Download](https://github.com/YuraFX/DonkeyPy/releases/tag/1.0) ![windows](images/windows.png)Windows version in release.

-## About license
+## License

 <img src="https://www.gnu.org/graphics/gplv3-with-text-136x68.png" width="160" align="right">